anshulkc/notetube/README.md

 ## Overview

-Learn your notes into Youtube videos with a single click!
+Turn your notes into Youtube videos with a single click!

 ## Installation